BrowserWindow

 Emitted once when the window has finished being resized.

 This is usually emitted when the window has been resized manually.
-On macOS, resizing the window with setBounds
+On macOS, resizing the window with setBounds/setSize and setting the animate parameter to true will also emit this event once resizing has finished.

 Event: 'will-move' macOS Windows